Specialty Metal Films Co.

 Can you apply the metals directly over the optical coatings?

 They can be, depending on the composition of the optical films, but a much more reliable hermetic seal will be made if the metals are deposited directly onto the substrate material.
 The optical coating process normally requires a "tooling land area" around the perimeter of the window which will be free of the coatings, so this is rarely a problem.
+If the top layer of the optical stack is MgF2, SiO, or SiO2, then we can bond to these materials as well as we bond to the substrate material, however, if the top layer of the stack is one of the Zinc compounds, then we do not recommend applying metals over this material.
+One way or another, we always do a test run, to be certain.

 We need the edges of our windows metalized, as well as the top surface perimeter......is this a problem?